 First, we should note that, to some extent, a more correct name for the mileage-based algorithm would be a speed-based algorithm because it ignores messages in which speed is less than the Min moving speed set in the Trip detector.
 But since the mileage increases when moving, the current name is also appropriate.

 It follows from the above that the key difference between algorithms is that the time-based algorithm analyzes all messages, while the mileage-based algorithm excludes some of the messages from the analysis, using simplification.
 It is based on the fact that you can assess the fuel level change during stops or parkings (i.e., on the low-speed interval) by two messages before and after a given stop or parking.
-For example, if a vehicle was in the parking lot from 14:00 to 16:00, and the fuel theft happened between 15:00-15:10, you can learn about the fact of theft simply by comparing fuel levels at 14:00 and 16:00.
+For example, if a vehicle was in the parking lot from 14:00 to 16:00, and the fuel drain happened between 15:00-15:10, you can learn about the fact of drain simply by comparing fuel levels at 14:00 and 16:00.

 Both algorithms calculate consumption for an interval similarly: the fuel level value at the end of the interval is subtracted from the fuel level value at the beginning of the interval, and then the volume of fuel filling for this interval is added to them.
 However, the key difference between algorithms still implies that they take into account different intervals.